Back to Blogs

 • Author:by Julie Mordue

-Take the time to position the camera so that your head and shoulders are framed on screen, and be online 5-10 minutes in advance of your video interview, just as you would arrive early for a face-to-face interview.
+Position your camera so that your head and shoulders are properly framed, and log in 5–10 minutes early, just as you would arrive ahead of time for an in-person interview.